Banalakshmi: Vegetation

 It is spread over an estimated area of 40 bigha (around 13 acres).
 It has vegetation grown on laterite soil which is the abundant red soil variety found in Birbhum.
 It has large forested tracts, orchards of various fruits—like mango and guava—and multiple crop cultivation the year round.
-The place is admirable for its scenic beauty.
 The road leading to Banalakshmi is also lined by dense to sporadic occurrence of tropical deciduous trees like sal and eucalyptus.

 Economy

 It is a center of a small cottage industry.
 Various products like honey, squash and handicrafts are prepared and sold.
-It is also an attractive tourist destination in the district.
+It is also a tourist destination in the district.